- Africa for AFS Afriholics!

 New: In today’s air & hotel landscape, avoid booking tickets on 3rd-party booking engines like Expedia, Google Flights, hotels.com and more!
 It’s too difficult getting refund and it’s nearly impossible to change your ticket.
 Use sites only to view air prices.
 Then go directly to the airline or hotel website and book through them for your best protection and price.

 Packing – Check Google Weather a week prior to departure.
-Temps should be in the the 65° low to 80° high.
+Temps should be 65° low to 80° high.
 There is not much rainfall in September.
 Read Packing 101 in Heading Abroad with AFS

-Electric– Don’t forget a portable backup charger, cords, gadgets, etc. Cell phones and tablets do not need a converter; you only need an adapter plug.
+Electric– Bring a EU 2 prong plug and a 3-prong plug.
+Lodges may have limited power at certain times of day.
+Don’t forget a portable backup charger, cords, gadgets, etc. Cell phones and tablets do not need a converter; you only need an adapter plug.
 AFSers often leave charger cords in room, so be sure to double-check your room before check out.
 All properties have hairdryers.
+Some lodges use solar power systems and have power available depending on how much sun there is that day so it’s a good idea to have battery power to charge your personal equipment as a backup.
+This is an especially good idea for something like a laptop which uses a lot of power.

 - Currency Exchange Rate $1= 3660 Uganda Shilling